Operation Christmas Drop (film): Plot

-The base has a yearly tradition of airlifting goods to the small islands of Micronesia for Christmas.
-Andrew shows Erica around the base and various islands, explaining how they gather local donations of food and money, proving that the base's resources, thus American tax dollars, are not being spent here.
+Andrew insists that Erica spend the next 24 hours letting him show her around the base and various islands before she presents her report, so can experience the project first-hand.
+At one island, they interact with the locals.
+Once Erica understands that some of the islands only have supplies and contact with the outside world, she gifts the contents of her bag, the bag itself, to the children.

+Andrew explains how they gather local donations of food and money, proving that the base's resources, thus American tax dollars, are not being spent here.
 An example is given of how a shipment of 10 fir trees arrive there at no cost.
 Andrew's Oregon friend donated the trees, and they come via several connections through military flights.
-The trees are traded in a Guam hotel for sheets and food donations.
+The trees are later traded in a Guam hotel for sheets and food donations.

 At the base's big solar-powered fundraising event, the rest of Erica's skepticism dissipates and she and Andrew have a moment.
 The next day, as the care packages are being assembled, news of a serious typhoon comes to Guam.
 The planes are grounded, but Erica tells them to keep the faith.

-The weather clears, and Erica opts to disobey her congresswoman's orders to head back to Washington.
+The weather clears, and Erica opts to disobey Congresswoman Bradford's orders to head back to Washington.
 Just before the planes are set to take off, she shows up to again insist she leave.
 Erica stands up to her, suggesting she also participate.
 The experience inspires her, revitalizing her Christmas spirit and demonstrating that the tradition is worthwhile and the base should not be closed.

 Romance between Erica and Andrew blooms during these events.
+Following his example, on Christmas Eve, she surprises him with his family which flew in with a news crew.
+Andrew and Erica finally kiss.